slickframework/docs/_build/html/_sources/components/common.txt

 In the code above we define the ``MyClass::setName()`` method and as you can see by assign a value to the name property the setName() method is always called.

+In the same way, the ``MyClass::getName()`` is always called when you retrieve the property value.

-This is a good way of doing "lazy load" of properties and ensure that even if you use the property instead of the method the same behavior is performed.
+This is in fact a good way of doing "lazy load" of expensive properties and ensure that even if you call the property the method and behavior are always the same.

 .. note::